 It is not uncommon for victims or abusers of domestic violence to use alcohol or drugs.
 According to the New York State Office for the Prevention of Domestic Violence (2016), substance abuse was involved in nearly half of all domestic assaults.
 Other studies have found that “over 80% of men who killed or abused a female partner were problem drinkers in the year before the incident.”

 Victims may use alcohol or drugs for numerous reasons.
-Aside from having an addiction to alcohol or other drugs prior to domestic abuse, victims may also use alcohol or drugs to cope with the stress and pain of the abuse.
+Aside from having an addiction to alcohol or other drugs prior to domestic abuse, victims may also use alcohol or drugs to cope with stress, pain, or PTSD due to the abuse.
 In other cases, victims might also use substances to help them feel more powerful or able to defend themselves; this could increase the danger of a victim.
 Other times, alcohol or drug use might be encouraged by the abuser to gain control and discourage the victim from going to the police due to fear of getting in trouble.

 For More Information: